 - We revised this text to clarify what we mean by the expansion of social movement tactics in society.
 The revised text is (p.
 5):

 This concept referred to the observation that social movement practices had become routine and prevalent across social sectors.
-Unlike the traditional image of the fringe radical protestors in the 1960s, by the late 1990s, ordinary citizens from all walks of life and all opinions were using social movement tactics to advance their political agendas.
+Unlike the traditional image of the fringe radical protestors in the 1960s, by the late 1990s, ordinary citizens of various opinions from all walks of life were using social movement tactics to advance their political agendas.

 6. The concept of datafication should be more fully developed for readers who may not be familiar with its implications.